Public Access 2: Half-Explored Trails

 Image copyright © Vladimir Nabokov.
 Courtesy of the Vladimir Nabokov Archive at the Berg Collection, New York Public Library, used by permission of the Wylie Agency LLC.

-Isaac Gewirtz is Curator of the Henry W. and Albert A. Berg Collection of English and American Literature at the New York Public Library.
+Isaac Gewirtz is the Curator of the Henry W. and Albert A. Berg Collection of English and American Literature at the New York Public Library.
 Gewirtz received an M.L.S. in Library Service in 1984 and a Ph.D. in Early Modern History in 2003 from Columbia University.
-He has curated and written companion volumes for a number of exhibitions for the library, including Victorians, Moderns, and Beats (2002); Passion’s Discipline: A History of the Sonnet in the British Isles and America (2003); and Beatific Soul: Jack Kerouac on the Road (2007).
+He has curated and written companion volumes for a number of exhibitions for the library, including Victorians, Moderns, and Beats (2002), Passion’s Discipline: A History of the Sonnet in the British Isles and America (2003), and Beatific Soul: Jack Kerouac on the Road (2007).